interledger-deprecated/ilp-plugin-virtual/README.md

       // if the incoming claim is valid and it's better than your previous best
       // claim, set the bestClaim to the new one.
 If you already have a better
       // claim this will leave it intact.
 It's important to use the backend's
-      // maxValueTracker here, because it will be safe across many processes. await ctx.state.bestClaim.setIfMax({ value: balance, data: claim }) }
+      // maxValueTracker here, because it will be shared across many processes. await ctx.state.bestClaim.setIfMax({ value: balance, data: claim }) }
   },